rigille/tiger/README.md

 # modern-compiler-implementation-in-c
 I will implement Appel's compiler with some differences.
-* I'll use C++ instead of C, in order to have templates and make algebraic datatypes easier to make
+* I'll use Rust instead of C, in order to have polymorphism and make algebraic datatypes easier to make
-* Programs will be parsed with monadic style parsers
+* Programs will be parsed with parser combinators
-* Functional-style immutable data structures will be preferred with automatic reference counting to manage memory
+* Functional-style immutable data structures will be strictly adhered to